 In His Steps – Christy Reiners (Palestine) – In His Steps develops partnerships between American churches, Middle East indigenous churches and interfaith partners in order to have a common commitment to peacemaking and reconciliation.
 All three groups work together to provide grassroots medical support to reduce the high percentage of Stage III and IV breast cancer by providing local medical training and equipment.

-Avant Ministries (Málaga Media Center, Spain) — T & K (names are not given in order to protect them) help create mobile apps, YouTube, chat rooms, internet sites, and satellite TV media in Arabic to spread the gospel and grow the Church.
+Avant Ministries (Málaga Media Center, Spain) — T & K (names are not given in order to protect them) help create mobile apps, YouTube videos, chat rooms, internet sites, and satellite TV media in Arabic to spread the gospel and grow the Church.
 The satellite signal reaches Northern Africa and goes as far as Mauritania and Palestine.
 MMC uses short testimonies, devotionals, prayers, poetry, Bible readings, drama and music that are uploaded onto YouTube and allow God’s message to be shared, thus empowering national believers to reach their own country for Christ.